 Over the past few months, we’ve been focusing on putting residents at the heart of community heating schemes.
-Here are six posts that will give you the guidance you need.
+Here are five posts that will give you the guidance you need.

 As community heating schemes continue to develop and increase in popularity, the industry is consolidating best practices.
 In recent months, this has led to a focus on customer service and satisfaction, keeping residents at the heart of heating strategies.